The IEAGHG Weyburn-Midale CO2 Monitoring and Storage Project

 The first phase, completed in 2004, sought to predict and verify that the Weyburn oil reservoir could securely and economically contain CO2.
 The second phase sought to expand upon the work of the first, and help to recommend a framework to encourage implementation of CO2 geological storage on a worldwide basis.
 The end result was the publication of a manual (Best Practices for Validating CO2 Geological Storage: Observations and Guidance from the IEAGHG Weyburn-Midale CO2 Monitoring and Storage Project) in 2012.
-Copies of this publication are available in hard copy from the publisher, Geoscience Publishing.
+Copies of this publication are available for purchase from the PTRC.

 The project was operated in conjunction with two billion-dollar commercial CO2 floods in Saskatchewan, Canada.